sebastianheuer/phpunit-logo/README.md

 ## Submitting a logo

 Before submitting a logo, please be aware that all rights for that logo will have to be given to Sebastian Bergmann if it is chosen as the official PHPUnit logo.

 To add your suggestion:
 1. [Fork this repository](https://github.com/belanur/phpunit-logo/fork)
 2. Upload your image(s) to the `suggestions/<yourGitHubUsername>/` folder, e.g. `suggestions/johndoe`
-3. Add corresponding entries to `docs/_data/submissions.yml` or run `python _updateData.ym` in the `docs/` directory
+3. Add corresponding entries to `docs/_data/submissions.yml` or run `pip install pyyaml` && `python _updateData.ym` in the `docs/` directory
 You can optionally add a (short!) comment that will be shown on the gallery page.
 4. Create a Pull Request :)

 If you are not sure how to do step 3, feel free to omit it and mention that in the Pull Request.